Alfred Hugenberg: Later years

-Although Hugenberg had lost the Telegraph Union early on, he retained most of his media interests until 1943 when the Eher Verlag purchased his Scherl House.
+Although Hugenberg had lost the Telegraph Union early on, he retained most of his media interests until 1943, when the Eher Verlag purchased his Scherl House.
 Hugenberg did not let them go cheaply, however, as he negotiated a large portfolio of shares in the Rhenish-Westphalian industries in return for his cooperation.
 Hugenberg last saw Hitler in February 1935, when he presented a plan to replace rental housing with condominiums, which went nowhere.
 By 1935, Hugenberg owned only the Scherl newspapers and UFA, which gave him an annual income of 500,000 Reichsmarks.
-The Scherl newspapers such as the Berliner Illustrierte Nachtausgabe and Der Adler continued to be published under the Third Reich and sold well.
-The negotiations for the forced sale of the Scherl house were conduced by the Reich Economics minister, Walther Funk, who essentially told Hugenberg that he had to sell the Scherl newspapers, but that they would pay any price he asked for.
+The Scherl newspapers, such as the Berliner Illustrierte Nachtausgabe and Der Adler, continued to be published under the Third Reich and sold well.
+The negotiations for the forced sale of the Scherl house were conducted by the Reich Economics minister, Walther Funk, who essentially told Hugenberg that he had to sell the Scherl newspapers, but that they would pay any price he asked for.
 Shortly after the sale in 1944, a British bombing raid wrecked the newspaper plant where the Scherl papers were published.
-Hugenberg's son was killed in action on the Eastern Front; characteristically he refused to express any grief in public lest he be accused of weakness.
+Hugenberg's son was killed in action on the Eastern Front; characteristically, he refused to express any grief in public lest he be accused of weakness.

 At the end of the war, Hugenberg was living at his estate in Rohbraken in Lippe, which ended up being in the British occupation zone.
 Hugenberg was arrested by British military police on 28 September 1946, and his remaining assets were frozen.
-Hugenberg was initially detained after the war, but in 1949 a Denazification court at Detmold adjudged him a "Mitläufer" ("fellow traveller") rather than a Nazi, meaning that he was allowed to keep his property and business interests.
+Hugenberg was detained for 9 months in Staumühle by the British authority and then transferred to German authority for denazification.
+In 1949, a Denazification court at Detmold adjudged him a "Mitläufer" ("fellow traveller") rather than a Nazi, meaning that he was allowed to keep his property and business interests.
 Hugenberg spent the last years of his life denying any responsibility for the Nazi regime, continuing to insist that he had always acted correctly and that he had nothing to be ashamed of.
 He died in Kükenbruch (now part of Extertal) near Detmold on 12 March 1951, having only the company of a nurse, as he wished his family not to see him in his death throes.